 Damian Howard SJ opens Thinking Faith’s series for the Year of Faith by reflecting on why a whole year devoted to the experience and practice of faith could be a moment of healing for the Church.

 The phenomenon of an aging population tends to be analysed through an economic lens and the issue of care for the elderly is often used as a political football.
 But how often do we step back and think clearly about our hopes and expectations for old age?
 Jesuit theologian, Edward Vacek puts forward a positive vision for the Christian life of the elderly, in which the most important activity is love of others, self, and especially God.

 What does it mean in practice to talk about ‘more’ when it comes to education?
 John Moffatt SJ asks what the Ignatian 'magis' really entails and why it inspires the work of every Jesuit school.

 In the gospel for Saturday 16 November, Jesus asks, ‘When the Son of Man comes, will he find faith on earth?’
 How should Catholic educators interpret this question?

 Baron Pierre de Coubertin, the man responsible for the growth of ‘Olympism’ in the modern age, was shaped by his Catholic educational experience.

-What qualities do we look for in a good leader?
 How can we become better leaders ourselves?
-Thomas Shufflebotham SJ guides us in a prayerful reflection on just three qualities of Jesus that any good Christian leader should seek to emulate.
+Thomas Shufflebotham SJ guides us in a prayerful reflection on three qualities of Jesus that any good Christian leader should seek to emulate.